Buoyancy Control Devices (BCs) FAQ

 For experienced and technical divers, as a result of their often horizontal position in the water, they use the OPV pull at the bottom of the wing to release gas or hold their inflation assembly above the 'bubble' and press the oral inflate button to release gas.
 Many divers view the remote exhaust feature as an unnecessary feature that is just something that could fail and therefore prefer to use their skills to trade off the questionable convenience for certain reliability by selecting a plain elbow.

 The standard corrugated hose on the inflation assembly is usually about 16-inches long.
 A few technical divers, especially cave divers, prefer a shorter corrugated hose to reduce the "danglies".
-Some physically very tall or large divers need a longer corrugated hose length and longer corrugated hoses are also usually found on BC integrated alternate second stage regulators.
+Some physically very tall or large divers need a longer corrugated hose length and longer corrugated hoses are sometimes seen on BC integrated alternate second stage regulators.

 The simple answer is "probably not".
 The STA is a product which predates modern backplate and wing designs that include pre-cut slots for cam straps.
 Using the straps threaded through the backplate snugs the tank and wing up very tight against the backplate and does not allow the tank to rock.
 Using an STA sets the tank farther away from the backplate and allows the tank to rock slightly by pivoting from side to side on the bolts.
 For more information read our article Single Tank Mounting with Backplates.

 Assembly screws are also called "book screws" or "sex bolts", and are available in both metal and plastic versions.
-Years ago our suppliers used to include a metal set with their wings and later switched to a plastic set, but have not included either for a long time because assembly screws are often counterproductive.
+Years ago our suppliers used to include a metal set with their wings and when these proved problematic they later switched to a plastic set, but have not included either for a long time because assembly screws are often counterproductive.

 The plastic assembly screws can be used to attach the wing directly to a hard metal backplate when rigged for a single tank without a single tank adapter.
 Note that this function is just cosmetic, omitting the assembly screws does not cause a problem.
 Without the assembly screws, when the BCD is taken off a single tank, the wing will hang loose on the cam straps.